SCAN Update - 11/13/24

 • Gilroy, Oceanside SF, Palo Alto, Sacramento, San Jose, Southeast SF, SVCW, and Sunnyvale are in the LOW Wastewater Category for SARS-CoV-2

 Below are all the data from all the SCAN plants for the last two years.
 You can access the graph here.
 The population weighted average across the SCAN plants is shown in black.
-The population weighted average has come down from the peak observed in this summer (July/August 2024).
+The population weighted average has come down from the peak observed in this summer (July/August 2024) and has plateaued in the last couple of weeks.

 Below are plots from Oceanside SF, Sacramento, San Jose, and Southeast SF showing the relative proportions of different variants inferred from sequencing the entire genome of SARS-CoV-2.
 White and grey striped bars indicate no data is currently available for that week.
-In the most recent samples, KP.3 made up the largest proportion of lineages detected at Southeast SF (72.4%), and JN.1.11 made up the largest proportion of lineages detected at Oceanside SF (50%), Sacramento (33%), and San Jose (26.4%).
-Note that the sequencing data are always from samples taken between 1-2 weeks ago (in this case, Oct 19, 2024).
+In the most recent samples, KP.2 made up the largest proportion of lineages detected at Oceanside SF (100%) and Sacramento (47.6%).
+KP.3 made up the largest proportion of lineages detected at San Jose (45.8%) and Southeast SF (61.2%).
+Note that the sequencing data are always from samples taken between 1-2 weeks ago (in this case, Nov 2, 2024).

 Other Respiratory Targets